platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 ## Mounts

 After your app is built, its file system is read-only.
+You need to use Git as the principal way to make changes to your app.
-To make changes to your app's code, you need to use Git or define a mount.
+However, you may not want to rebuild and redeploy your app every time you need to make a small change to it.

-Mounts are directories that are writable after the build is complete.
-They aren't available during the build.
+For enhanced flexibility, {{% vendor/name %}} allows you to define and use writable directories called mounts.
+When you define a mount, you are mounting an external directory to your app container, much like you would plug a hard drive into your computer to [transfer data](/development/file-transfer.md#transfer-files-using-the-cli).

 To define a mount, use the following configuration: